 - The amount received is fixed or determinable, annual or periodic (FDAP).
-See examples below. - The amount received is includible in the gross income of the foreign corporation.
-Receipts that are excluded from gross income (e.g., interest income received on state and local bonds excluded from gross income under section 103) would not be included as income in Section I. - From U.S. sources (see Source of Income Rules on page 5). - Is not effectively connected with the conduct of a U.S. trade or business.
-See Section II on page 7. - Is not exempt from taxation.
-Receipts that are exempted by code (e.g., interest on deposits exempted by section 881(d)) would not be included as income in Section I.
+See below - The amount received is includible in the gross income of the foreign corporation. - The amount received is from U.S. sources (see Source of Income Rules on page 5). - The amount received is not effectively connected with the conduct of a U.S. trade or business.
+See Section II on page 7. - The amount received is not exempt from taxation.